epics-extensions/c2dataviewer/README.md

 Currently the UI does not catch that exception, which causes the UI crash.
 This behavior shall be improved to make the application more robust.
 A popup window shall be used instead of crashing the application.

+* Bug to fix updating rate drop caused by CPU spark during resizing for image

 * Unit test suite